Welcome to today's edition of the Rush 24-7 podcast.

 But Mr. Obama is actually proving that anything is possible.

-Um I have a son that's six years old, and when I tell him he can be anything when he grows up, he can actually be anything when he grows up, and he can see an example of it.
+And when I tell him he can be anything when he grows up, he can actually be anything when he grows up, and he can see an example of it.

-Well, that is a good point, and I'm all for role models, uh, and all for people who inspire others.
+And I'm all for role models and all for people who inspire others.

-Look at you you you you said before you started talking about your son, you said that you thought that anything was possible in America.
+You said before you started talking about your son, you said that you thought that anything was possible in America.

 How did you come to believe that before Obama?

-Okay, that's a good point.
+Oh, that's a good point.

-No, I would I think my daughter would say that it's still possible because why wouldn't your son be able to say the same thing if she had beaten Obama?
+But why wouldn't your son be able to say the same thing if she had beaten Obama?

-She was still he would still be able to by virtue of him being uh a viable candidate.
+He would still be able to, by virtue of him being a viable candidate, you know what I'm saying?

 My son would be able to say the same thing.

-It's just an opposite.
+It's just not.

-You know, I I beg to disagree.
+You know, I beg to disagree.

 I really think if Obama had lost, the same phenomenon that's happening to Hillary would be happening with black voters who support Obama.

-I think the race industry would gin up, and I think you'd have the Sharptons and Jackson, especially if the Democrat superdelegates had taken the nomination away from him, or in another circumstance, if he had lost narrowly, legitimately narrowly, with without having the superdelegates get involved.
+I think the race industry would gin up, and I think you'd have the Sharptons and Jackson, especially if the Democrat superdelegates had taken the nomination away from him, or in another circumstance, if he had lost narrowly, legitimately narrowly, without having the superdelegates get involved.

-You see, this is this is a problem.
+You see, this is a problem.

-I I've I've I I appreciate the historic nature of this, but I think in the areas I was discussing that inspired your phone call, nothing's going to change.
+I appreciate the historic nature of this, but I think in the areas I was discussing that inspired your phone call, nothing's going to change.

 Black Americans savored Obama's unprecedented victory in the Democrat race for president, but said on Wednesday, the higher stakes raised the prospect of deep disappointment in November.